Squawker

 Frequently asked questions

-Should Squawker replace Dialpad?
+Does Squawker replace Dialpad?

-What proof should buyers ask for?
+What proof do buyers ask for?

 Ask to see how a real conversation becomes a generated prospect or lead, how the CRM record is created, and how the pricing logic excludes noise.

-Next paths
+Next step